 Active members, at least 55 years of age, with 22 or more years of service have the option to participate in the Deferred Retirement Option Program (DROP).
 The DROP is an arrangement whereby a member who is otherwise eligible to retire and commence benefits opts to continue to work.
 A member can elect a 3, 4, or 5 year DROP period.
 When electing to participate in DROP, the member signs a contract stating the member will retire at the end of the selected DROP period.
-During the DROP period, the member's retirement benefit is frozen and a DROP benefit is credited to a DROP period, the DROP benefit is equal to 52% of the member's retirement benefit at the member's retirement date eligible and 100% if the member's DROP account will be distributed to the member in the form of a lump sum or rollover to an eligible plan.
+During the DROP period, the member's retirement benefit is frozen and a DROP benefit is credited to a DROP account established for the member.
+Assuming the member completes the DROP period, the DROP benefit is equal to 52% of the member's retirement benefit at the member's earliest date eligible and 100% if the member delays enrollment for 24 months.
+At the member's actual date of retirement, the member's DROP account will be distributed to the member in the form of a lump sum or rollover to an eligible plan.